 About

-Find out more about the initiative and the team behind it…
+Find out more about the initiative, the 2026 theme, and the team

-Seachdain na Gàidhlig is the first official nationwide language and culture week to be held in Scotland.
+Seachdain na Gàidhlig celebrates 5 years as Scotland’s official nationwide language and culture week

 Meet the Team